Kihara-tony/TRIANGLEPROJECT/README.md

 ## Behavior Driven Development(BDD)

-  Behavior: what should our program do                |  Input example What it receives   |  Output  example what it gives
+  Behavior: what should our program do:  Input example What it receives : Output  example what it gives

-  A triangle that is an equilateral   |   4,4,4  | equilateral:all sides are equal
+  A triangle that is an equilateral:   4,4,4 :equilateral:all sides are equal

-  A triangle that is an isosceles  |  4,4,5   |  Isosceles:two sides are equal
+  A triangle that is an isosceles : 4,4,5  : Isosceles:two sides are equal

-  A triangle that is a scalene  |  3,4,5  |  Scalene:all sides   are   not equal
+  A triangle that is a scalene:  3,4,5 :  Scalene:all sides   are   not equal

-  Not a triangle   |  20,1,2   |  Not a triangle
+  Not a triangle :  20,1,2   : Not a triangle

 ------------------------------------------------------------------
 ## License